rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 // TODO - OUR USER STORY SHOULD GO HERE !

 #### Part 1a - Create todolist-fe tests
+> In this exercise we will execute our test for the frontend and backend locally.
+Once verified we will add them to Jenkins.

 3. Create a new branch in your `todolist-fe` app for our feature and push it to the remote
 ```bash